CarnivoreInsaneRoss/WiseImp/README.md

 🛠 Installation
 For a quick and easy setup:

-🔄 Just download the latest release of AutoUpdater.exe — it will handle everything else for you.
+🔄 Just download the latest release of AutoUpdater.exe into a folder of your choice and run it — it will handle everything else for you.

 ---